MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-use-the-sharepoint-migration-tool.md

 #### Before you begin

-Before you begin using SPMT, review the required permissions, prequisites, and endpoints.
+Before you begin using SPMT, review the required permissions, prerequisites, and endpoints.

 |What|Description|
 |:-----|:-----|